hlascelles/karina_personal_website/_posts/kitchen/2013-04-03-veggie-burger.md

 * Meanwhile, toast two slices of rye bread.
 * Slice the onion, tomato and some cheese.
 * Spread mustard on both slices of bread.
 Place onion slices on top.
 Top with burgers.
 * Use the still hot pan to melt the cheese.
-Top the burgers with melted cheese and tomato slices.
+Top the burgers with melted cheese, lettuce and tomato slices.